Tappita’s Jackson F. Doe Hospital Outlines Coronavirus Plans

 Dr. Saygbay Vanyabah, the chief executive officer of the hospital, said his team would build on the experience gained during the Ebola crisis to tackle this epidemic.
 He noted that health workers are already being trained to identify suspicious cases and the hospital’s staff also carrying out community engagement efforts to educate Tappita residents about the danger of the virus.

 A mini-isolation center has also been set up for patients showing signs and symptoms of the Coronavirus, he added.
-Moreover, Vanyabah said the hospital has procured sufficient personal protective equipment to serve the hospital for the next three months if the number of confirmed cases increase at the current rate.
+Moreover, Vanyabah said the hospital has procured sufficient personal protective equipment to serve the hospital for the next three months if the number of confirmed cases increases at the current rate.

 However, he warns that the hospital will need more masks and gloves, in addition to functional ambulances that are suitable for the tough roads in the region.
 Vanyabah said the only functional ambulance the hospital has is too low to travel out of the city, which makes it difficult to respond to emergencies.
 Additionally, the hospital spends too much to repair ambulances that have outlived their usefulness.